Motorsport legend Stirling Moss dies at 90

 “It was one lap too many,” she said.
 “He just closed his eyes.”

-Moss was an active race driver between 1948 and 1962, participating in numerous classifications and winning 212 of the 529 races in which he participated.
+Moss was an active race driver between 1948 and 1962, participating in many classifications and winning 212 of the 529 races in which he participated, including the Mille Miglia 1955, a race of 1000 miles (1600 km) through Italy, in a record time.

 He has also been runner-up to the F1 Championship four times during his career.